-If you're going for something that's a little bolder, like a full turn up, then your height and body shape can make a big difference to how the end result will turn out.
+What Body Shape Best Suits This Length?If you're going for something that's a little bolder, like a full turn up, then your height and body shape can make a big difference to how the end result will turn out.

-Tall and Slim: Again, as a slim man it's best to avoid anything too baggy, but in order to do a proper turn up your jeans need to have a bit of looseness to them.
+- Tall and Slim: Again, as a slim man it's best to avoid anything too baggy, but in order to do a proper turn up your jeans need to have a bit of looseness to them.
 As a good compromise a pair of slim or straight cut fit jeans will do the job.
 As you've got a lot of leg to spare then creating a gap between your shoes and jeans won't make you look shorter, but don't go crazy with the size of the gap as anything too big, along with your height, will make it look like your jeans have just shrunk in the wash.

-Short and Slim: Although skinny fit jeans can help elongate your legs, slim fit cuffed jeans can also help disguise your short statue, as they break up the leg and detracts the eye from your overall smaller size.
+- Short and Slim: Although skinny fit jeans can help elongate your legs, slim fit cuffed jeans can also help disguise your short statue, as they break up the leg and detracts the eye from your overall smaller size.

-Tall and Bulky: Like tall, slim guys a bit of a cuff is going to add some interest to your outfit without taking away from your height.
+- Tall and Bulky: Like tall, slim guys a bit of a cuff is going to add some interest to your outfit without taking away from your height.
 However as you've got a bit more mass to you, you can get away with looser fit jeans without looking swamped, so you can try out relaxed fit jeans as well as slim fit.

-Short and Bulky: In order to stay in proportion it's a good idea for short and bulky guys to keep as streamlined as possible.
+- Short and Bulky: In order to stay in proportion it's a good idea for short and bulky guys to keep as streamlined as possible.
 Breaking up the body with cuffed jeans, where the gaps are too big, could make you look too segmented, so if you're thinking of tapering, keep it on the smaller side.